 Chocolate molds (or moulds) have been around since chocolate consumption moved from predominately "drinking chocolate" to predominately "eating chocolate" with the discovery of the conching and tempering processes.
-Learn from Ecole Chocolat about making gourmet chocolate with molds.

 In order to produce bite-size pieces, large blocks of chocolate are molded into smaller forms.
 In the late 1800s, creating fanciful chocolate molds of metal was at its height.
 Small bakers and chocolatiers produced intricate shapes, both flat and three-dimensional.